quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 For extension schema defined in RFCs, the URI used SHOULD be a URN starting with `urn:ietf:params:qlog:` followed by a registered, descriptive name.

-Private or non-standard extension schema a can use other URI formats.
+Private or non-standard extension schema can use other URI formats.
 URIs that contain a domain name SHOULD also contain a month-date in the form mmyyyy.
 The definition of the schema and assignment of the URI MUST have been authorized by the owner of the domain name on or very close to that date.
 (This avoids